Angola, Namibia & Botswana

 - Traverse 3 countries, following the rivers across southern Africa

-- Seven travelers maximum, led by celebrated African explorer Brad Hansen
+- Seven travelers maximum, led by a celebrated African adventurer

-Led by African explorer and adventure Brad Hansen, travel by helicopter from the Okavango Delta in Botswana, following the Cubango and Cuatir Rivers deep into the highlands of Angola.
+Led by African explorer Brad Hansen or conservationist Colin Bell, travel by helicopter from the Okavango Delta in Botswana, following the Cubango and Cuatir Rivers deep into the highlands of Angola.
 Inaccessible for decades, twelve source lakes for the Okavango, Kwando, and Zambezi river systems are still being explored and mapped by National Geographic researchers.
 While at the lakes, join these researchers for a voyage of discovery.

 Follow the Cubango and Cuatir Rivers southwest to explore protected ecosystems in Angola.
 Meet up with the Kwando, flowing southeast into the Caprevi Strip, to explore Namibia’s largest protected wetland at Nkasa Rupara.